Generative Compositional Augmentations for Scene Graph Prediction: Experiments

 \textbf{GAN.} To train the generator $G$ and discriminators $D$ of a GAN, we generally follow hyperparameters suggested by SPADE~\cite{SPADE}.
 In particular, we use Spectral Norm~\cite{miyato2018spectral} for $D$, Batch Norm~\cite{ioffe2015batch} for $G$, and TTUR~\cite{heusel2017gans} with learning rates of 1e-4 and 2e-4 for $G$ and $D$ respectively.

-\textbf{Perturbation methods hyperparameters.} We found that perturbing $L=20\%$ nodes works well across the methods, which we use in all our experiments.
+\textbf{Perturbation methods (\S~\ref{sec:perturb}).} We found that perturbing $L=20\%$ nodes works well across the methods, which we use in all our experiments.
 For \textsc{Neigh} we use top-k=10 as a compromise between too limited diversity and plausibility.
 For \structn, we set top-k=5, as the method enables larger diversity even with very small top-k.
-To train the models, we use frequency threshold $\alpha=[2, 5, 10, 20]$, but for qualitative analysis we use a wider range.
+To train the GAN-based models with \structn, we use frequency threshold $\alpha=[2, 5, 10, 20]$.
+In addition to the proposed perturbation methods, we also consider so called \oracle~perturbations.
+These are created by directly using ZS triplets from the test set (all obtained triplets are the same as ZS triplets, so that zero-shot hit rate is 100\%).
+We also evaluate \oracle+$\hat{B}$, which in addition to exploiting test ZS triplets, uses bounding boxes from the test samples corresponding to the resulted ZS triplets. \oracle-based results are an upper bound estimate of ZS recall, highlighting the challenging nature of the task.\looseness-1